+- 06 Confirmation of minutes

+- 07 Correspondence/Petitions

+- 08 Notice of Motion/Notice of Rescission

+- 09 Mayoral minute(s)

+- 10 Urgent Business Without Notice

+- 11 Governance and Financial Reports

+- 12 Management Reports

+- 13 Minutes of Committee Meetings

+- 14 Confidential matters

+- 15 Conclusion of the meeting

-8.3 The order of business as fixed under clause_8.2 [delete whichever is not applicable] may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.